-Choosing a trekking company is all about how can you connect with a reputable and reliable outfitter (trekking agent) that really follows the principles of sustainable tourism?
+How to choose from so many trekking companies?
+Want to find the right one who really follows the principles of sustainable tourism?
 And then, how best to communicate and negotiate with them to get a fair and reasonable price?

-At the end of the day, responsible trekking companies and trekker is what Himalaya needs more than anything else, companies and individuals who are actually doing the right thing.
+At the end of the day, responsible trekking companies and trekking is what the Himalaya needs more than anything else.
+We’re here to help you find companies who are actually doing the right thing.

-To help promote genuinely accredited Sustainable Tourism professionals, this website will only recommend those who have accomplished, or are on the path to accomplishing, international certification.
+We want to help promote genuinely accredited Sustainable Tourism professionals.
+So, this website will only recommend those who have accomplished, or are on the path to accomplishing, international certification.
 Currently, the only active certifying body for tour agents in the Himalaya is an organisation called Travelife (www.travelife.info).
 They are base in The Netherlands and you can learn more about them if you are interested either as a trekker or outfitter – a full list of accredited and partner organisations is available by clicking here and select your country of interest.

 The quality of your trek is likely to depend a great deal on the quality of the trekking outfitter (agent) that you choose to use.